leaplogic/Singles-Docs/docs/installation/README.md

 ### Update Craft Database Config
 Edit the `.env.php` file in the root of the project.
 Leave the `ENVIRONMENT` as `dev` for local development.
 The database credentials are the same defaults as the Docker `.env` file defaults out of the box.

-Since we are using Craft CMS 3 you will need to add a random generated user key with letters and numbers.
+Since we are using Craft CMS 3, you will need to add a random generated user key with letters and numbers.
+Read more about it in the [Craft Docs](https://docs.craftcms.com/v3/installation.html#step-3-set-a-security-key).

 ```php
 DB_DRIVER="mysql"